OpenEPaperLink/Home_Assistant_Integration/docs/drawcustom/supported_types.md

 | `color`     | Text color                     | No       | `black`                   | `white`, `black`, `accent`, `red`, `yellow` |
 | `spacing`   | Additional line spacing        | No       | `0`                       | Pixels                                      |
 | `visible`   | Show/hide element              | No       | `true`                    | `true`, `false`                             |
+### Inline Color Markup

+Multiline elements support inline color markup when `parse_colors` is enabled.
+This allows different parts of the text to be rendered in different colors without needing to create multiple text elements.

+Please take a look at Text element documentation above.

 ### Line
 Draws a straight line.